DokterPP/coffee-go-drone/README.md

 | `up arrow`   | move up       | Will move the drone to the tile at top (if free) and only if drone is in manual operation.    |
 | `down arrow` | move down     | Will move the drone to the tile at bottom (if free) and only if drone is in manual operation. |
 | `q`          | quit          | Will quit the application                                                                     |

-Problems to solve by today
-1. Wrong coordinated recorded for maze starting postion
-2. Movement File currently going through walls -> Fix
-3. Manual Movement and start solving from that postion when solve maze is called